-To convert HTML to a URL, publish your HTML code or HTML file as a live web page and generate a shareable link.
-The fastest way is to use an HTML to URL tool: add your HTML, preview the page, generate a public URL, and share it with anyone.
+To convert HTML to a URL, publish your HTML code or HTML file online and generate a shareable link.
+The fastest way is to use an HTML to URL converter: paste your HTML, check the result, create the URL, and send it to anyone.

 Ready to try it?
-Paste your HTML and get a URL.
 No Git, no command line, no deployment setup.

-HTMLtoURL is useful when you have a single page and want to show it to someone quickly: AI-generated code, a saved .html file, a landing page draft, a template, or a small demo.
+HTMLtoURL is useful when you have one HTML document and want to convert it into a link quickly: AI-generated HTML code, a saved .html file, a landing draft, a template, or a small demo.

-Instead of sending the HTML file and asking someone to download it, publish the HTML as a live web page.
+Instead of sending the HTML file and asking someone to download it, publish the HTML online.
 The result is a normal URL link that opens in any browser.

 This is different from URL encoding.
-URL encoding converts special characters into URL-safe text, such as spaces into %20.
+Encoding converts special characters into URL-safe text, such as spaces into %20.
 That is not the goal here.
-The goal is to publish HTML as a live web page.
+The goal is to convert the HTML document into a live page at a public URL.

-The same basic process works whether you start with raw HTML code or a saved HTML file.
-You add the HTML, preview the page, generate a public URL, and share the link.
+The same basic process works whether you start with raw HTML code or a saved .html file.
+To convert it, you add the HTML, check the result, generate a link, and share it.

 If you have raw HTML code, paste it into the editor.
 If you have an .html file, open it in a code editor and copy the contents, or upload it if the tool supports file upload.